 Start by cutting the chicken breast into thinner slices.
 This is iconic of chicken piccata recipes, so it’s important to make sure you’re working with thin pieces.
 Then dry the chicken with a paper towel and season with salt and pepper on both sides.

 Next dredge the chicken in the arrowroot starch on both sides.
 And then, it’s time to cook the chicken piccata in 4 easy steps.

 - Pan sear the chicken on both sides just long enough to get some color.
 It should not be fully cooked at this point; just seared and lightly browned.

 - Remove the chicken from the pan and set aside.
-Add the butter and garlic and cook them together until they’re fragrant.
+Add the vegan butter and garlic and cook them together until they’re fragrant.
 Be careful not to brown the garlic here.

 - Deglaze the pan using capers, chicken broth and lemon juice.
 This is where all the flavor comes in, so scrape the bits from the pan to help thicken and flavor the sauce.

 - Nestle the chicken into the sauce and let it cook for 10-15 minutes.
 You can spoon some sauce over the chicken while it’s cooking to keep it juicy and tender.

 And the result is a rich and flavorful lemon chicken piccata made without using all-purpose flour, without using any breadcrumbs or cream and with only a tablespoon of butter (which you can easily swap for more olive oil).
 The flavor is light and lemony without it tasting too heavy.
 And the whole recipe is made in a skillet for easy weeknight prep and clean up.